Delooping the functor calculus tower: Homotopy theory

 For the category of right modules over an operad with cofibrant components, such model structure is constructed in~\cite[Proposition~14.1.A]{Fresse09}.
 Our case is very similar.
-Indeed, the structure of right modules is the same thing as a functor $F(O)\to Top$ from a certain topologically enriched category $F(O)$ to $ Top$~\cite[Definition 4.1, Proposition 4.3]{Arone14}.
-Thus the category of right modules is essentially a diagram category $ Top^{F(O)}$, where the category $F(O)$ has cofibrant all morphism spaces.
-Similarly, the category $\Ibimod_O$ can be described as a diagram category $ Top^{\widetilde{\Gamma}(O)}$, where $\widetilde{\Gamma}(O)$ is also a topologically enriched category assigned to $O$ with the same properties \cite[Definition 4.7, Proposition 4.9]{Arone14}.
+Indeed, the structure of a right module is the same thing as a functor $F(O)\to\Topo$ from a certain topologically enriched category $F(O)$ to $\Topo$~\cite[Definition 4.1, Proposition 4.3]{Arone14}.
+Thus the category of right modules is essentially a diagram category $\Topo^{F(O)}$, where the category $F(O)$ has cofibrant all morphism spaces.
+Similarly, the category $\Ibimod_O$ can be described as a diagram category $\Topo^{\widetilde{\Gamma}(O)}$, where $\widetilde{\Gamma}(O)$ is also a topologically enriched category assigned to $O$ with the same properties \cite[Definition 4.7, Proposition 4.9]{Arone14}.
 Thus we can again consider the projective model structure for the enriched version of the diagram categories~\cite[Theorem~4.1]{Batanin17}.
+The Reedy model structure is transferred from $\Lambda\Seq$ (respectively, $\TT_k\Lambda\Seq$) along the adjunctions: